FAQ

 Why should I hire you when I can find someone online who offers editing or proofreading services for a few pounds/euros/dollars an hour?

 That's a fair enough question.
-You might get very lucky, but there are many people around the world offering editing services who lack any professional training and may not even be fluent in English.
+You might get extremely lucky, but there are many people around the world offering editing services who lack any professional training and may not even be fluent in English.
+And even if they do speak perfect English, being 'good with words' just isn't enough.
+It's a great start, of course, but there is much more to editing and proofreading than meets the eye.

-By hiring me, you're investing in someone who has years of journalistic training and experience in the written word and has completed editing training that is recognised by the UK's only chartered institute for editors and proofreaders.
+By hiring me, you're investing in someone who has years of journalistic training and experience in the written word, plus has trained with the UK's only chartered institute for editors and proofreaders.
 I want your writing to shine, and I strive for excellence in all my services.